Jana Schimke

-Jana Schimke (born 6 September 1979) is a German politician of the Christian Democratic Union (CDU) who is a member of the Bundestag, the German federal parliament (federal election 2021).
+Jana Schimke (born 6 September 1979) is a German politician of the Christian Democratic Union (CDU) who served as a member of the Bundestag from 2013 to 2025.

 Early life and career

 Schimke was born in Cottbus, Germany.
 A political scientist, she worked as an intern in the Bundestag from 2002 to 2006.
 She also worked for the Confederation of German Employers' Associations (BDA) from 2008 until 2013.

 Political career

 At the general election in September 2013, Schimke unexpectedly gained the constituency of Dahme-Spreewald – Teltow-Fläming III – Oberspreewald-Lausitz I from the Social Democratic Party.
 From 2013 to 2021, she served on the Committee on Labor and Social Affairs, where she was her parliamentary group's rapporteur on temporary employment and the situation in the East German states.
-In addition to her committee assignments, she is the chairwoman of the German-Spanish Parliamentary Friendship Group.
-Within the CDU/CSU, she is a member of MIT, its pro-business wing.
+In addition to her committee assignments, she was the chairwoman of the German-Spanish Parliamentary Friendship Group.
+Within the CDU/CSU, she was a member of MIT, its pro-business wing.

 Since 2015, Schimke has been serving as deputy chairwoman of the CDU in Brandenburg, under the leadership of chairman Ingo Senftleben.
 In 2019, she was appointed by the Federal Ministry of the Interior, Building and Community to serve on the committee that oversaw the preparations for the 30th anniversary of German reunification.

-Since 2021, Schimke has been serving as chairwoman of the Committee on Tourism.
+From 2021 to 2025, Schimke served as chairwoman of the Committee on Tourism.